 Pathologic changes include cellular damage and atrophy, with variable degrees of inflammation.
 Muscles in the hands, feet, and face are affected less than other skeletal muscles.
 Involvement of muscles in the pharynx and upper esophagus and occasionally the heart can impair the functions of those organs.
 Inflammation may occur in joints and lungs, especially in patients with antisynthetase antibodies.

 Dermatomyositis is characterized by immune complex deposition in the vessels and is considered a complement-mediated vasculopathy.
-In contrast, the main pathophysiologic abnormality in polymyositis is direct T cell–mediated muscle injury.
+In contrast, polymyositis is characterized by direct T cell–mediated muscle injury, and necrotizing immune-mediated myopathies are characterized by macrophage-predominant infiltrates and myophagocytosis.

 Classification of Autoimmune Myositis